RobMink/Babybelt/README.md

 Use of 3mm round rods with 3mm PtfE tubes used as bearings

-Simple laminated belt made from fabric and paper along with use of jigs for repeatability.
+Simple iron on belt made from fabric and iron on material along with use of jigs for repeatability.

 Smallest belt printer ever (as of right now)